Web Filtering Explained

-Web filtering is a strong line of defence which can help protect users from malicious websites and malware.
-With more and more staff working on the go, having protection that goes with them when they leave the office is more important than ever.
+Web filtering serves as a strong line of defence which can help protect users from malicious websites and malware.
+With remote work becoming standard, portable protection has become increasingly vital.

 How does web filtering work?